greg-raven/Impeachment-Chronicles/_posts/2020-01-16-kamala-harris-on-msnbc.md

 - Kamala Harris
 ---

-> “This is a solemn, serious moment.
-These are the most serious charges ever brought in the history of our country against a president.”
+> "This is a solemn, serious moment.
+These are the most serious charges ever brought in the history of our country against a president."
 >
 > <cite>Kamala Harris</cite>